 Do your tweens and teens spend hours a day looking at screens?
 They’re not alone.

-A new study finds that 8- to 12-year-olds are now averaging just under five hours of screen media a day (4:44), while teens are clocking close to seven and a half hours (7:22) daily—not including use of screens at school or the use of computers for homework.
+A new study finds that 8- to 12-year-olds are now averaging just under five hours of screen media a day (4:44), while teens are clocking close to seven and a half hours (7:22) daily.
+And this doesn’t include use of screens at school or the use of computers for homework.

 The Common Sense Census: Media Use by Tweens and Teens not only calculated how often young people in America are engaging with media, it also takes a close look at their media habits, which include reading, gaming, coding, engaging with social media and watching videos and TV shows.